robtweed/node-mdbm/README.md

 If this is what you get, then you have Node.js successfully communicating with your GT.M Mumps database.

+## Running node-mdbm

+To use node-mdbm in your Node.js applications, you must add:

+        var mdbmif = require("mdbMumpsClient");

+Then create a new instance of the node-mdbm client object:

+      var mdbm = new mdbmif.Client({
+         mdbId:'<yourId>',
+         mdbSecret:'<your secret key>',
+         endPoint: '127.0.0.1'
+      });

+You must specify a valid M/DB User ID and Secret Key.
+Use the values you put in the MDB.conf file when you initialised M/DB.  (*Normally the endPoint should be 127.0.0.1, but you can access a remote GT.M system from Node.js by specifying its IP Address or Domain Name.
+Note that in order to access a remote GT.M system using node-mdbm you must install M/DB and M/DB:Mumps on the GT.M system*)

+Now you can use any of the node-mdbm APIs.

 ## APIs

 - set       (sets a global, using the specified subscripts and data value)